Frequently Asked Questions

 Q. What will it be like to be a director or actor for an Element play?

 A. We are committed to helping the playwrights understand their plays' strengths and weaknesses, so we ask that directors and actors approach each play with the goal of interpreting the text as precisely as they are able.
-It can be challenging to work with a text that is constantly changing,
+It can be challenging to work with a text that is constantly changing, but the process sharpens your ability to make quick, strong choices and requires you to commit totally and immediately to your work.

-A. Email Erica Hohn, our executive producer, here.
+A. Email our executive producer, Erica Hohn.